 Bio-Shine Monroe Machine Jill Justin Dance Alliance Grease Monkey M2 Auto Group LLC Mosaic Salon & Spa Dayton Grey Corporation Gamerato Landscaping Greenbriar Country Club Stop and Shop (East Brunswick) The Chelsea Rick’s Auto GC Automotive & Performance Ray Catena's Mercedes Hair Plus Salon New England Motor Freight A&P Fresh Arm-R-Lite Lee’s Auto Body Cembre Raritan Yacht Club

 Program Advisory Committees

-“Staying connected to Business and Industry and the community means staying current.
-The quality of our programs and students can readily be seen by the number of graduates who either enter employment or continue their education on the postsecondary level.”
+“Staying connected to business and industry and the community means staying current.
+The quality of our programs and students can readily be seen by the number of graduates who either enter employment or continue their education at the postsecondary level.”

 Please visit the Department of Career and Technical Education at Middlesex County Magnet Schools.